 An atom is made up of three subatomic particles: protons, neutrons, and electrons.
 The protons and neutrons make up the centre of the atom called the nucleus, and the electrons orbit around the nucleus in a small cloud.
-The total distance from the nucleus of an atom to the outermost orbital of its electron is known as its atomic radii.
-This article focuses on the atomic radii of an atom and its characteristics in detail.
+The total distance from the nucleus of an atom to the outermost orbital of its electron is known as its atomic radii or atomic radius.
+This article focuses on the atomic radii or atomic radius of an atom and its characteristics in detail.

 Atomic radius or Atomic Radii is the total distance from the nucleus of an atom to the outermost orbital of its electron.